About this subject

 Principal topics include:

-- Project scoping from feasibility to design, including examination of recent studies on procurement practices and a simulated workshop on feasibility models, risk analysis and front-end engineering and design (FEED)
+- Project scoping from feasibility to design, including examination of recent studies on procurement practices and a simulated workshop on procurement models and how they respond to risks and opportunities

-- Overview of regulatory approval frameworks for major project delivery in the energy and resources sector, including a case study-based discussion of the interaction of such frameworks with construction document development and management
+- Overview of regulatory approval frameworks and the social license for major project delivery, including a case study-based discussion of the interaction of such frameworks with construction document development and management

 - Project delivery models and frameworks in the energy and resources sector

-- Examination of leading causes of project stress and failure, including the need for proactive forensic planning
+- Examination of leading causes of project stress and failure, including the need for proactive planning and strategies

 - Interactive case study where students collaboratively examine particular aspects of project design and execution